 - The Capresso 560 are made with a sturdy ABS housing, whereas the 565′ housing is made of heavy duty zinc, (the 565.04), or stainless steel, (565.05).

-- The Capresso 565 looks better, the modern-looking, fashionable design is imparted by the stainless steel color.
+- The Capresso 565 looks better because of the stainless steel color.
 The 560 come in two colors black and brushed silver;

 - The 565 grinder, due to its heavy-duty metal body is more resistant to shock and vibrates less.